-14 What are the prevalent forms of equity compensation awards in your jurisdiction?
+15 What are the prevalent forms of equity compensation awards in your jurisdiction?
 What is a typical vesting period?

-There is a variety of equity incentive plans - or as is more commonly referred to in India, employee stock option plans (ESOPs) - available to employees in India and some of the most prevalent ones are:
+There is a variety of equity incentive plans - or, as is more commonly referred to in India, employee stock option plans (ESOPs) - available to employees in India and some of the most prevalent ones are:

-- ESOS: this scheme grants a right to the employees to buy shares of the employer company at a predetermined price; - ESPS: this scheme provides employees with the right to purchase company shares, usually at a discount from the fair market share value; - restricted stock unit: under this plan, employees are entitled to receive company stock on a specific date in the future, subject to fulfilment of certain conditions, such as tenure of employment. - restricted stock award: under this plan, an employee receives an award of stock subject to certain underlying conditions (if the underlying conditions are not met, the shares are forfeited); and - stock appreciation right (SAR) or phantom equity plan: these plans do not actually allot the company's stock to the employees, but reward employees with compensation that is tied to the performance of the company's stock.
-The employees are allotted notional shares or units at a predetermined price and once the vesting conditions are fulfilled, the employee is paid cash equivalent of the net gain.
+- ESOS: this scheme grants a right to employees to buy shares of the employer company at a predetermined price; - ESPS: this scheme provides employees with the right to purchase company shares, usually at a discount from the fair market share value: - restricted stock unit: under this plan, employees are entitled to receive company stock on a specific date in the future, subject to fulfilment of certain conditions, such as tenure of employment; - restricted stock award: under this plan, an employee receives an award of stock subject to certain underlying conditions (if the underlying conditions are not met, the shares are forfeited); - stock appreciation right (SAR) or phantom equity plan: these plans do not actually allot the company's stock to the employees, but reward employees with compensation that is tied to the performance of the company's stock.
+The employees are allotted notional shares or units at a predetermined price and once the vesting conditions are fulfilled, the employee is paid the cash equivalent of the net gain; - general employee benefits scheme (GEBS): this scheme entitles employees to welfare such as health benefits, hospital care or benefits at the time of accident, sickness, etc; and - retirement benefit scheme (RBS): this scheme allows for providing benefits to employees post retirement, entitling them to cash, health insurance etc.